 The Company's foreign exchange losses and gains are primarily due to the translation of US dollar denominated accounts receivable and accounts payable balances, and from the timing of the realization of these balances.
 Foreign exchange will fluctuate between the quarters due to fluctuations between the US dollar and the Canadian dollar.
-During the first quarter of 2020, the Canadian dollar weakened significantly which resulted in a foreign exchange gain in that quarter, but since then, and during the first quarter of 2021, the US dollar has continued to weaken which has resulted in foreign exchange loss for the current period.
+During the first quarter of 2020, the Canadian dollar weakened significantly which resulted in a foreign exchange gain in that quarter, then in the second quarter of 2020 the Canadian dollar strengthened and caused a significant loss in the quarter which greatly reduced the gain from the first quarter but wasn't enough to completely reverse the net gain position.
+In 2021 the reverse was true, as the US dollar weakened in the first quarter of 2021 causing a \$76,000 foreign exchange loss and it continued to weaken in the second quarter of 2021 increasing the foreign exchange loss.
+Subsequent to the second quarter of 2021 the US dollar is showing signs of strengthening which may reverse some of the unrealized foreign exchange loss in the third quarter.